nitai-satapathy/f1-race-replay/roadmap.md

 ## Primary Goals

 - **GUI Menu System:** Implement a user-friendly graphical interface to navigate through the different race weekends, sessions and available formats for reviewing data.
 - **Qualifying & Practice Sessions:** Extend replay support to include qualifying and practice sessions, allowing users to see how a session plays out from start to finish.
+(This is currently in development)
 - **Lap Telemetry Analysis:** Use speed traces and other telemetry data to provide detailed lap analysis, helping users understand performance variations and strategies.
+(This is currently in development)
 - **Comparison Tools:** Add features that allow users to compare different drivers' laps, strategies and performance metrics side-by-side (either during the replays or inside of the telemetry analysis).

 ## Your Contributions